-Six of the requests were completed in under 15 days.
-Four of the requests were completed in 16 to 30 days.
-Two request for which we invoked an extension were completed between 61 and 120 days.
+Two of the requests were completed in under 15 days.
+The remaining six requests were completed within 16 to 30 days.

 EXEMPTIONS

 An exemption is a provision under the Access to Information Act that authorizes the head of the institution or delegate to refuse to disclose records in response to an access request.
 Exemptions should always be limited and specific.